abizr/Social_Media_Content_Generator/README.md

 #### 3.1.1.
 Text Post Generation

 *   **Description:** Generates text-based social media posts (e.g., for Twitter, Facebook, LinkedIn) based on user-defined parameters.
+Now includes an option to leverage AI LLM for more dynamic content.
 *   **Input Forms/Interactive Elements:**
     *   **Topic/Keywords (Text Input):** A `st.text_area` or `st.text_input` widget for users to enter the main subject or keywords for the post.
     *   **Content Type (Dropdown/Radio Buttons):** A `st.selectbox` or `st.radio` widget to choose the type of content (e.g., promotional, informative, question, announcement, storytelling).
     *   **Target Platform(s) (Multi-select):** A `st.multiselect` widget to select one or more social media platforms (e.g., Facebook, Twitter, Instagram, LinkedIn).
     *   **Tone of Voice (Dropdown):** A `st.selectbox` widget to specify the desired tone (e.g., formal, casual, humorous, professional, empathetic).
     *   **Call to Action (Optional Text Input):** A `st.text_input` for users to provide a specific call to action.
+    *   **Use AI LLM (Checkbox):** A `st.checkbox` to enable or disable AI LLM integration for content generation.
     *   **Generate Button (Button):** A `st.button` to trigger the AI text generation process.

 #### 3.1.2.
 Hashtag Suggestion

 *   **Description:** Generates relevant and trending hashtags based on the generated text or user-provided keywords.
+Enhanced with LLM capabilities for more optimized suggestions.
 *   **Input Forms/Interactive Elements:**
     *   **Text Input (Automatic/Manual):** This can be automatically populated with the generated text post or allow manual input via `st.text_area`.
     *   **Number of Hashtags (Slider):** A `st.slider` to specify the desired number of hashtags.